ferion11/danrepo/README.md

 * media-fonts/ttf-wps-fonts - These are the symbol fonts required by app-office/wps-office.
 * gnome-extra/yad - Yet Another Dialog.
 A tool for creating graphical dialogs from shell scripts.
 Fork of zenity.
 * net-misc/zsync2 - zsync2 is one improved version of zsync.
+* sys-auth/polkit - Polkit with duktape flag to replace spidermonkey.

 ### Installation
 After performing those steps, the following should work (or any other package from this overlay):